A comprehensive spatial-temporal infection model: Applications

 \subsubsection{Infection Curves, Herd Immunity and Effective $R_0$}

-Results from the solution of the above equations are shown in Figure \ref{fig01}.
+The solutions of equations (\ref{eq:s})-(\ref{eq:fin}) are shown in Figure \ref{fig01}.
 We first remark that from Equation (\ref{eq:i2}), $R_0 (\rho,0)=1$ is the boundary demarcating two regions, where an initial infection either decays ($R_0 (\rho,0)<1$) or grows ($R_0 (\rho,0)>1$).
 We will focus on the latter case ($R_0 (\rho,0)>1$).
 Plotted in Figure \ref{fig01} is the time variation of the three different populations for $R_0 (\rho ,0)= 2.5$, as well as of the curves obtained under the SIR assumption of constant $R_0$ (taken throughout the process to be equal to $R_0 (\rho ,0)= 2.5$).
-The infection curves are of a similar shape, but significantly larger when the constant $R_0$ value is used.
+The infection curves are of a similar shape, but with significantly larger values if a constant $R_0$ value is used.
+One could define an effective constant $R_0$, using the average

-Of importance is the concept of {\it herd immunity}, denoted here by $h = r_\infty$, and defined as the asymptotic value of the recovered individuals, $r_\infty$.
-The latter is the solution of the equation

-Results are shown in Figure \ref{fig02}.
-We note that $h$ is an increasing function of $R_0 (\rho,0)$ (with $h \rightarrow i_0$ as $R_0 (\rho,0) \rightarrow 0$).
-Also plotted in the same figure is the herd immunity calculated under the SIR assumption of a constant $R_0 = R_0 (\rho,0)$.
-The corresponding values are significantly higher, even for relatively mild rates of infection.
-An effective constant $R_0$ can be defined using the following average

-to relate an effective constant $R_0$ to $R_0 (\rho,0)$.
-This relationship can be also inferred from Figure \ref{fig02}, which for example shows that to a constant value of $R_0=2.5$ corresponds a twice as large value of $R_0 (\rho,0)=4.5$.
-Plotted in Figure \ref{fig02} is also the maximum in the infected fraction, $i_{\rm max}$, which is an increasing function of $R_0 (\rho,0)$, as expected.
+Its relation to $R_0 (\rho,0)$ is inferred from Figure \ref{fig02}, which for example shows that to a constant value of $R_0=2.5$ throughout the process corresponds a twice as large initial value of $R_0 (\rho,0)=4.5$.

+Parameter $R_0$ is typically interpreted as the number of new infections caused on average by an infected individual.
+Such an interpretation is ill-defined, however, in that it does not specify the interval of time, over which such infection will occur.
+The latter depends on the frequency and the ultimate exposure by susceptible populations to the infected individual.
+If we assume \rededit{for simplicity }an exponential rise of infections with constant $s$ and constant $R_0$ in (\ref{eq:i2}), the interpretation of $R_0$ as the number of new infections caused on average by an infected individual requires an exposure time of $t_{\rm exp}=\frac{lnR_0}{R_0-1}$, e.g. $t_{\rm exp}= 0.549$ for $R_0=3$, or $t_{\rm exp}= 0.46$ for $R_0=4$, both roughly corresponding to one week, for typical values.
+This has significant implications for {\it{super-spreader}} events in that for an infected individual to infect a number of others, during the short period of time of the event, the corresponding prevailing value of $R_0$ must be substantially larger (of the order of tens) than 1.

 A related quantity is the length of the epidemic, here approximated by